sonyarianto/playwright-using-external-chrome/README.md

 the `115.0.5790.102` is just the version of Chrome for Testing on my local machine.
 Adjust that accordingly.

+This part is very crucial, the `--remote-debugging-port=9222` is the one that will make Chrome for Testing to accept CDP connection.
+The `9222` is the port number.
+You can change that to any port number you want.
+If you interested more about CDP please read https://chromedevtools.github.io/devtools-protocol/.

 ## The script

 I already create the `index.js` script as quick sample.
 Just open that.